 \section{Abstract}

-In the recent years, ransomware has been one of the most notorious malware strain.
-It has been targeting almost every possible victims including end users, governments, and business organizations practically in every sector.
-It became a very profitable business for cyber-criminals with revenues in the order of millions of dollars, and became a very serious threat to organizations that results in financial loss in the order of billions of dollars every year.
-Numerous studies were proposed in the literature in order to address the ransomware threat.
-Moreover, several surveys were presented that focus on certain aspects of ransomware research.
-However, no study exists in the literature that covers evolution, characteristics, and attack phases of ransomware as well as giving the complete picture on ransomware defense research with paying attention to multitude of platforms (i.e., Personal Computers (PCs)/workstations, mobile devices, Internet of Things (IoT)/Cyber-Physical Systems (CPS)).
-In order to fill this research gap and motivate further research on ransomware, we propose our comprehensive survey on ransomware and ransomware defense solutions with respect to PCs/workstations, mobile devices, and IoT/CPS platforms.
-Covering 140 studies on ransomware over the period of 1989-2020, we give a detailed overview of ransomware evolution, comprehensively analyze the key building blocks of ransomware and their characteristics, present a taxonomy of notable ransomware families, and provide an extensive overview of ransomware defense research (i.e., analysis, detection, and recovery) with respect to target platforms (i.e., PCs/workstations, mobile devices, and IoT/CPS).
-Moreover, we derive an extensive list of open research problems that need to be addressed in future ransomware research.
-To the best of our knowledge, this is the most comprehensive survey in the literature that gives the complete picture on ransomware and ransomware defense research as of time of writing this paper.
+In recent years, ransomware has been one of the most notorious malware targeting end-users, governments, and business organizations.
+It has become a very profitable business for cybercriminals with revenues of millions of dollars, and a very serious threat to organizations with financial loss of billions of dollars.
+Numerous studies were proposed to address the ransomware threat, including surveys that cover certain aspects of ransomware research.
+However, no study exists in the literature that gives the complete picture on ransomware and ransomware defense research with respect to the diversity of targeted platforms.
+Since ransomware is already prevalent in PCs/workstations/desktops/laptops, is becoming more prevalent in mobile devices, and has already hit IoT/CPS recently, and will likely grow further in the IoT/CPS domain very soon, understanding ransomware and analyzing defense mechanisms with respect to target platforms is becoming more imperative.
+In order to fill this gap and motivate further research, in this paper, we present a comprehensive survey on ransomware and ransomware defense research with respect to PCs/workstations, mobile devices, and IoT/CPS platforms.
+Specifically, covering 137 studies over the period of 1990-2020, we give a detailed overview of ransomware evolution, comprehensively analyze the key building blocks of ransomware, present a taxonomy of notable ransomware families, and provide an extensive overview of ransomware defense research (i.e., analysis, detection, and recovery) with respect to platforms of PCs/workstations, mobile devices, and IoT/CPS.
+Moreover, we derive an extensive list of open issues for future ransomware research.
+We believe this survey will motivate further research by giving a complete picture on state-of-the-art ransomware research.